ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/cluster/Add-node-to-cluster.markdown

-﻿## Adding a Node to Cluster
+﻿## Adding a Node to a Cluster
 ---

 {NOTE: }
 When a server is started for the first time, it is in a `passive` state.

-Performing any Raft command (such as listed below) will make the server be part of a cluster.
+Performing any RAFT command (such as listed below) will make the server become part of a cluster.

 * Adding a license
 * Creating a database on this server
 * Adding another node to this server cluster (will cause both to be part of the same cluster) {NOTE/}

-### Add Node to Cluster
+### Add Node to the Cluster

 ![Figure 1.
 Click to add a new node](images/cluster-add-node-1.png "Click to add a new node")